On probabilistic identities and coset identities in pro-$p$ groups

-We are able to prove a similar dichotomy for proper amalgamated free pro-$p$ products when $p$ is odd, however, it does not hold in general when $p=2$; see \cref{cor:amalg} and the subsequent comment.
-Note that all groups considered in Theorems~\ref{vfpprobtits} and \ref{thm:list} have positive rank gradient and in \cref{prob:rank_grad} we ask if all such pro-$p$ groups are randomly free.
+It seems worth noting that virtually free pro-$p$ groups and the groups considered in Theorem~\ref{thm:list} have positive rank gradient.
+It would be interesting to know whether all such pro-$p$ groups are randomly free (see \cref{prob:rank_grad}).
 We remark that a finitely generated pro-$p$ group of positive rank gradient cannot satisfy a coset identity by \cite[Thm.~1.7]{Ni}.
 See the end of \cref{sec:free_constr} for a detailed discussion.

 We want to emphasise that torsion identities hold a special place in the world of identities due to historical reasons (cfr.\ Burside problem).
 We remark also that \cref{thm:analytic} answers \cite[Conjecture 3]{LP00} positively for compact subgroups of $\mathrm{GL}_n(K)$ where $K$ is a local field.
 It is therefore worth having other techniques to deal with torsion identities in other groups.
 In \cref{sec:torsion} we use Lie-theoretic methods to give a different proof of some of the previous results for torsion identities.
 In \cref{subsec:virt_free_torsion}, we study the measure of conjugacy classes in profinite groups and we show that the set of torsion elements has measure zero in virtually free pro-$p$ groups.
 We believe that the technique developed there can be applied to other classes of groups.